Virginia Theater

 Plot Map of the Theater

 The theater was three stories and on top of the theater was located the Virginia Inn, a hotel that was mainly used for the performers at the theater.
 The theater had two balconies and sixteen opera boxes, eight on each side.
-It was renamed the Majestic Theater sometime in the early-1900’s and later became the Virginia Theater on August 28, 1931 when the theater was converted to a movie house with the outbreak of motion pictures.
+It was renamed the Majestic Theater on March 20, 1911 screening movies with vaudeville on the stage.
+It became the Virginia Theater on August 28, 1931 when the theater was converted to a movie house with the outbreak of sound motion pictures.
 At the end of its life, the Virginia Theater showed mainly western movies and the auditorium was demolished in the early-1960’s due to structural issues.
 The theater auditorium space became the site of a parking lot for city employees and a law office, with only the original brick foundation remaining and a mass of steel that was once the staircase that led to the projection booth.

 All that remains is the first floor of the building that houses a few shops.
 The original entrance to the lobby was long and narrow and is now occupied by a barber shop.